Iran Workshop on Communication and Information Theory: 2013

-The First Iran Workshop on Communication and Information Theory (IWCIT) took place at Sharif University of Technology, Tehran, Iran from Wednesday May 8 to Thursday May 9, 2013.
+The First Iran Workshop on Communication and Information Theory (IWCIT) took place at Sharif University of Technology, Tehran, Iran from Wednesday, 8 May to Thursday, 9 May 2013.

-Prof. Gerhard Kramer from Technische Universität München was the Keynote Speaker at IWCIT 2013.
+Prof. Gerhard Kramer from the Technical University of Munich was the Keynote Speaker at IWCIT 2013.

 2014

-The 2nd IWCIT took place at Sharif University of Technology, Tehran, Iran from Wednesday May 7 to Thursday May 8, 2014.
+The 2nd IWCIT took place at Sharif University of Technology, Tehran, Iran from Wednesday, 7 May to Thursday, 8 May 2014.

-Distinguished Keynote Speakers at IWCIT 2014 were Prof. Behnaam Aazhang (Department of Electrical and Computer Engineering, Rice University), Prof. David Tse (Department of Electrical Engineering and Computer Sciences, University of California at Berkeley), Prof. Robert Schober (Institute for Digital Communications, Friedrich-Alexander-Universität Erlangen-Nürnberg) and Prof. Gerhard Kramer (Institute for Communications Engineering, Technische Universität München).
+Distinguished Keynote Speakers at IWCIT 2014 were Prof. Behnaam Aazhang (Department of Electrical and Computer Engineering, Rice University), Prof. David Tse (Department of Electrical Engineering and Computer Sciences, University of California, Berkeley), Prof. Robert Schober (Institute for Digital Communications, University of Erlangen–Nuremberg) and Prof. Gerhard Kramer (Institute for Communications Engineering, Technical University of Munich).

 2015

-The 3rd IWCIT took place at Sharif University of Technology, Tehran, Iran from Wednesday May 6 to Thursday May 7, 2015.
+The 3rd IWCIT took place at Sharif University of Technology, Tehran, Iran from Wednesday, 6 May to Thursday, 7 May 2015.

-Distinguished Keynote Speakers at IWCIT 2015 included Prof. Imre Csiszár (Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences), Prof. Gerhard Kramer (Institute for Communications Engineering, Technische Universität München), and Prof. Giuseppe Caire (Technische Universität Berlin, Germany).
+Distinguished Keynote Speakers at IWCIT 2015 included Prof. Imre Csiszár (Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences), Prof. Gerhard Kramer (Institute for Communications Engineering, Technical University of Munich), and Prof. Giuseppe Caire (Technische Universität Berlin, Germany).

 2016

-The 4th IWCIT took place at Sharif University of Technology, Tehran, Iran on Tuesday May 3 and Wednesday May 4, 2016.
+The 4th IWCIT took place at Sharif University of Technology, Tehran, Iran on Tuesday, 3 May and Wednesday, 4 May 2016.
 The keynote speakers of the workshop were Prof. Thomas Kailath and Prof. Raymond Yeung.